guidewire-oss/sawchain/docs/api-reference.md

 - Sawchain's timeout and interval settings control all internal eventual assertions.
 Gomega global or instance\-level duration defaults are ignored within Sawchain operations.

+- Use NewWithGomega if you need to provide a custom Gomega instance with a custom fail handler.

 #### Examples

 Initialize Sawchain with the default settings: